 Ruger RXM

-This year, Ruger released its first Glock clone pistol and it’s far from just another cloned handgun.
+In 2025, Ruger released its first Glock clone pistol, and it’s far from just another cloned handgun.
 While most of the parts are Gen 3 compatible with Glock EOM parts, they did something a little different.

 The first, and most noticeable, enhancement Ruger has made is a removable Fire Control Insert (FCI).
-This allows the user to swap it out for a different size or color of grip from Magpul, Ruger partnered with them to create the Enhanced Handgun Grip (EGH).
-This allows the person to customize the gun more than you would normally be able to do.
-A removable fire control insert is common with some Sig Sauer handguns, but I have not seen it in a Glock-compatible handgun before.
+This allows the user to swap it out for a different size or color of grip from MagPul.
+Ruger partnered with them to create the Enhanced Handgun Grip (EGH).
+This allows the person to customize the gun more than they would normally be able to do.

 The RXM comes optics-ready and has some nice serrations on the slide, which provide a better grip.